i18next/react-i18next/README.md

 **localization as a service - locize.com**

 Needing a translation management?
 Want to edit your translations with an InContext Editor?
-Use the orginal provided to you by the maintainers of i18next!
+Use the original provided to you by the maintainers of i18next!

 ![locize](https://locize.com/img/ads/github_locize.png)